 - Not having enough data: Without it, we simply cannot draw accurate conclusions.
 If we do, we are surely falling into prejudice and this will lead us to dismiss real opportunities.
 Having enough data is time-consuming and difficult to collect, even with dedicated software.

 - Focus our attention on the average: When drawing conclusions, it is normal to want to know what the majority wants, but by doing this, we ignore trends that may become the norm in the future and place us one step ahead of the competition.

 - Underestimating the necessary team: Even once the software is integrated, your company may need a team of analysts to get the most out of the customer journey.

 Don’t let your team decide on hunches: Democratize customer data

 Excellent customer experiences are within reach.
 To stand out in today’s hyper-competitive, multi-channel marketplace, brands that want to differentiate themselves and deliver five-star experiences must use a combination of CJA and CJM.
-By listening carefully to customer feedback and using the right analytics, such as QuestionPro CX, you can anticipate roadblocks and proactively rectify them, thereby delivering a seamless CX experience to current and future customers.
+By listening carefully to customer feedback and using the right analytics like pricing analytics, such as QuestionPro CX, you can anticipate roadblocks and proactively rectify them, thereby delivering a seamless CX experience to current and future customers.

 QuestionPro CX is the Customer Experience management platform that provides you with an extensive toolbox set that allows your team to have a 360º view of where the customer experience is falling short with the use of actionable insights, turning them into promoters of your brand.